cdemwell/informed-patient/README.md

 - **Search tool limitations — PubMed site: queries.** The skill instructs Claude to run `site:pubmed.ncbi.nlm.nih.gov` queries, but web search tools don't reliably honor `site:` operators.
 Claude will fall back to general queries that return PubMed/PMC results, but this is less precise than a native PubMed search. **Users with a PubMed MCP connector** can layer that in for more reliable and comprehensive PubMed retrieval — tell Claude to use it when searching medical literature.
 - **Other site-specific queries (Cochrane, NICE)** are subject to the same tool limitation.
 Results have been verified for well-studied conditions (e.g., hypertension), but reliability across all conditions is not guaranteed.
 - **Not clinically validated.** This skill has not been reviewed by clinicians or evaluated in a clinical context.
 It is a structured reasoning aid, not a clinical instrument.
-- **Evidence sources are primarily US and UK-based.** The search hierarchy prioritizes Cochrane, NICE, AHRQ, the USPSTF, and PubMed.
+- **Evidence sources are primarily US and UK-based.** The search hierarchy prioritizes sources I am most familiar with, Cochrane, NICE, AHRQ, the USPSTF, and PubMed.
 These are high-quality, widely used bodies, but they reflect a particular slice of the global clinical evidence landscape.
 Guidelines from the European Medicines Agency, WHO, or national health bodies in other countries may differ and may be equally or more relevant depending on where you receive care.
 If you have specific sources you want prioritized, tell Claude explicitly at the start of the session: "Also search [source] as part of the evidence hierarchy."
 The skill is designed to be adaptable.

 ---